Keilor

 Keilor has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of a region is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 39 projects that could potentially impact the area.
-Notable projects include Melbourne Airport Rail (SRL Airport), Keilor East Railway Station, SRL Airport again, and Essendon Keilor College - East Keilor Campus.
-The following list details those likely to be most relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 44 projects potentially impacting the region.
+Notable initiatives include Keilor East Railway Station, SRL Airport, Outer Metropolitan Ring/E6 Transport Corridor, and Essendon Keilor College - East Keilor Campus.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.